scottish-government-design-system/designsystem.gov.scot/get-started/installation.md

 <div class="ds_inset-text">
   <div class="ds_inset-text__text">
     <p>Dart Sass will give warnings when compiling CSS because of <a href="https://sass-lang.com/documentation/breaking-changes/slash-div">a breaking change to how Sass will handle division in the future</a>.
-You can only avoid these warnings by using an older version of Dart Sass.</p>
+You can avoid these warnings by using an older version of Dart Sass.</p>

     <pre><code class="lang-bash">npm install sass@1.32.12 --save-dev</code></pre>
   </div>